kazurayam/junit4ks/README.md

 However in Katalon Studio, the `Keywords` directory is the only 1 directory where I could put Groovy source codes.
 I had to put both of application and test classes together in `Keywords`.
 Having these two kinds of classes together in a physical directory is very messy.
 Therefore I had to make another package `junittutorial.test`.
 I don't like this, but I had to.

+I would investigate it if I could have another src directory other than `Keywords`.
+I know Katalon Studio is based on Eclipse, then it should be possible, I think.

 ### Force compiling Groovy scripts in `Keywords` directory

-I am not sure when and how the Groovy scripts in the `Keywords` directory are compiled into \*.class files by Katalon Studio.
+I am not yet sure when and how the Groovy scripts in the `Keywords` directory are compiled into \*.class files by Katalon Studio.
 It seemed that a script is compiled when I saved the source by editor.
 But I have ever encountered a case where Keywords are not compiled even when I edit and saved it.

 It seemd that a Keyword source will be dynamically compiled and loaded via [`CustomKeywords`](https://docs.katalon.com/display/KD/Custom+Keywords).
 The documentation is very poor.
 I am not quite sure.
 But I can guess by practical experiments.
 So I made a code to ensure dynamic compilation.
 [`Test Cases/test/Prologue`](https://github.com/kazurayam/RunningJUnitInKatalonStudio/blob/master/Scripts/test/Prologue/Script1532666027229.groovy) ensures the Groovy scripts in the `Keywords` directory compiled by Groovy compiler before running tests.